Sasakawa Peace Foundation

 The Sasakawa Peace Foundation's Asia Women Impact Fund, as one of the few practical examples of gender lens investing in Asia, will continue to work to demonstrate the effectiveness of this type of investment by evaluating it in terms of both financial return and social impact.

-Gender Investment & Innovation Northeast Asia Southeast Asia
+Social Innovation Program Northeast Asia Southeast Asia

 Share